DerBrunoIR/SystemGoverner/README.md

 System configuration is difficult to test without much effort.
 Some time in the future I will probably investigate writing tests.
-Until then, most code is tested manually by me.
+Until then, most code is only tested manually by me.

 # Example Usage